 In this new study, HIMSS and Nuance explored the impact on clinicians in several countries around the world.
 It found that—while causes and levels may differ—clinician burnout is an almost universal experience.

 98% of those who participated in Nuance and HIMSS’ online survey said they had experienced feelings of burnout.
-When asked about the impact of COVID-19, 48% of clinicians based in Australia said it had exacerbated their feelings of burnout or overload, compared to 38% in the Nordics and 62% in France.
+When asked about the impact of COVID-19 on exhaustion or overload, 88% of respondents agreed it had exacerbated the issue.

-HIMSS also conducted telephone interviews with doctors and nurses in ten different countries, seeking to better understand their perspectives on burnout, its root causes, and its potential solutions.
+HIMSS also conducted telephone interviews with doctors and nurses in 10 different countries, seeking to better understand their perspectives on burnout, its root causes, and its potential solutions.

 What drives clinician burnout?
 What the clinicians said…